ngrok/ngrok-docs/docs/guides/remote-device-mgmt-linux.md

 ### Remote checks, stop, start, and updates

 ngrok provides [APIs](/docs/api/resources/tunnel-sessions/#restart-tunnel-agent) and a [dashboard UI](https://dashboard.ngrok.com/tunnels/agents) for you to monitor the health of ngrok agents running in your fleet.
-The interfaces also allow you to remotely stop, start, and update agents remotely.
+The interfaces also allow you to remotely stop, start, and update agents.